Gabriel lives with her family on the Island of Madeira where a warm climate provides the perfect environment to enjoy the outdoor life.

 Madeira's Flower Festival:

 The Famous Flower Festival of Madeira falls every year after Easter.
 This wonderful event includes a fantastic parade of beautifully decorated flower floats through the City streets.
 Children dress in the most amazing colouful costumes adorned with flowers and greenery.
-Flowers are worn in their hair and their little faces too are made up.
+Flowers are worn in their hair and their little faces painted.

 The local men and women dress up too.
 They sashay in their amazing attires creating a very colourful and elaborate entourage through the city.
 It is a fantastic display and a most joyous event.